aodr3w/aodr3w/README.md

 ### Hi there 👋

-- My name is Drew , I'm a Sofware Developer.
-I code in Rust, Python & Golang
+- Hi, am code-disciple , I'm a Sofware Developer.
+I code in Rust, Python & Golang.
+- Am also learning Haskell
 <!--
 **AndrewOdiit/AndrewOdiit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.